 - Charge out missing books according to your school district policy and then run a report listing these missing books to reorder desired titles.
 (Ours were checked out to MISSING and at the end of the following school year, after allowing for reports and being found, we deleted them completely, including the bibliographic record if it was the only copy.)

-- If using the Shelf List method, do the global/batch inventory of the call numbers on your shelf list after it’s otherwise cleared up!
+- If using the Shelf List method, do a global/batch inventory of the call numbers on your shelf list after it’s otherwise cleared up!

 - Record the inventory completion date on whatever you use to keep track of it, and be sure to include the mini-inventory in your next Report to Principal!